 Because of this, keeping ecosystems in a safe operating space is crucial to buffering against disturbances and preventing regime shifts to undesirable states

-Ecosystems transition between stable states due to changes in the community dynamics.
+Ecosystems transition between stable states resulting from changes in community dynamics.
 This can occur either through slow moving changes to underlying abiotic factors that favor some species over others (nod to Hansen climate change work) or through direct impacts by humans on the species themselves.

 Fisheries are a prime example of this kind of system where humans impact the system directly through fishing and indirectly through climate change

+Indirect ways example (climate change Hansen work) – these are hard to manage

-Talk about how both the ways in which humans alter species interactions can play a role in reinforcing or changing the stable state.
+Talk about how both the ways in which humans directly alter species interactions can play a role in reinforcing or changing the stable state.

 Harvest, catch and release – (thinking these are the things the average person controls)

+This is more of an emergent thing – people do not really think about the stable state when they do this, they are thinking about catch rate, etc.

 Stocking, limiting harvest – (these are the things managers can control

+This is where managers can influence stable state

+Also where managers can change/maintain a stable state as a direct result of harvest/catch (basically, this is where you can deal with whatever people did, which may not have been ideal)

+Here, I am thinking we could talk about how managers have control over changing undesirable states created through human impacts

 Here we explore this second pathway, direct human influence on an ecosystem, through a modeled recreational fishery to show why understanding the complex interactions between species is necessary to either maintain or rehabilitate an ecosystem.